swachter/scala-ts/readme.md

 ## ScalaTsPlugin

-The `ScalaTsPlugin` processes [ScalaJS](https://www.scala-js.org/) sources and generates a corresponding [TypeScript Declaration File](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html).
+The `ScalaTsPlugin` processes [ScalaJS](https://www.scala-js.org/) sources, generates a corresponding [TypeScript Declaration File](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html), and bundles its output and the output of ScalaJS to form a Node module.

 ### Usage

-Add the following lines to `project/plugins.sbt`:
+Add the following lines to `project/plugins.sbt`

 ```
 resolvers += Resolver.jcenterRepo
-addSbtPlugin("eu.swdev" % """sbt-scala-ts""" % "0.2"
+addSbtPlugin("eu.swdev" % "sbt-scala-ts" % "0.2"
 ```

-and enable the `ScalaTsPlugin` in `build.sbt`:
+and enable the `ScalaTsPlugin` in `build.sbt`

 ```
 enablePlugins(ScalaTsPlugin)
 ```

+No further configuration is required.

 ### How does it work?

 The implementation is based on [Scalameta](https://scalameta.org/).
 Information about the ScalaJS sources is collected by traversing source trees and retrieving symbol information from `SemanticDB`.
 Accordingly, ScalaJS sources must be compiled with the `SemanticDB` compiler plugin being added and the parameter `-Yrangepos` being set.
 The `ScalaTsPlugin` cares for this configuration.

-The output of the plugin is a Node module of kind `ESModule`.
+The `ScalaTsPlugin` automatically enables the `ScalaJSPlugin` and configures it to emit an ECMAScript module.

 ### Configuration